SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 Autoclosures
 ------------

-An :newTerm:`autoclosure` is a closure that is created automatically to wrap an expression that's being passed as an argument to a function.
+An :newTerm:`autoclosure` is a closure that is automatically created to wrap an expression that's being passed as an argument to a function.
 It doesn't take any arguments, and when it's called, it returns the value of the expression that's wrapped inside of it.
-Autoclosures let you delay evaluation because the code inside isn't run until you call the closure.
+An autoclosure lets you delay evaluation, because the code inside isn't run until you call the closure.
 This is useful for code
 that has side effects or is computationally expensive, because it lets you control when that code is evaluated.
-The code below shows how an ordinary closure delays evaluation --- an autoclosure works the same way.
+The code below shows how a closure delays evaluation.

 .. testcode:: autoclosures